Justin Turner Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.05 team ERA ranks 13th among all MLB pitching staffs.
+- The Yankees' 4.08 team ERA ranks 13th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.